akaihola/lusmu/docs/examples/home-automation.rst

-Since the heater and lamp control nodes are defined as auto-calculated (``triggered=True``), all nodes on those dependency paths are evaluated when data of nodes are updated::
+Since the heater and lamp control nodes are defined as auto-calculated (``triggered=True``), all nodes on those dependency paths are fired when data of nodes are updated::

     >>> temperature_avg._data